 If you want to collect seeds and attempt to grow aloe vera from seed, you must wait for the flowers to dry and develop seeds.
 Collect the dried flowers carefully and remove the seed.
 Plant as shown in this video.

-Occasionally repot to correct problems, propagate and/or provide more space.
+Occasionally repot to correct problems, propagate, and/or provide more space.

 You won’t need to repot Aloes frequently because they prefer to be a bit crowded.
 However, if your plant tips over, it’s a sign you need a larger, more substantial pot.
+Always use well-drained potting soil and a pot with a drainage hole.

 Also, if the plant becomes leggy and develops a long stem, it can be unsightly.
 If this happens, you can repot the plant and just bury it deeper to cover its bare, ugly stalk.